Yes, that means you, Roger Ebert … it's just a wildly fun superhero movie for our times

 The violence already is causing some stir on the web and in film circles, much of it jump-started by the esteemed Roger Ebert.

-, in which he gave “Kick-Ass” a mere one and half stars, he points to one scene he especially found troubling: where “an adult man brutally hammers" the 11-year-old girl to "within an inch of her life.”
+In his review, in which he gave “Kick-Ass” a mere one and half stars, he points to one scene he especially found troubling: where “an adult man brutally hammers" the 11-year-old girl to "within an inch of her life.”

 “Will I seem hopelessly square,” Ebert asks, “if I find ‘Kick-Ass’ morally reprehensible and will I appear to have missed the point?”